-Investing in our common stock involves risks that are described in the "Risk Factors" section beginning on page 7 of this prospectus.
+Investing in our common stock involves risks that are described in the "Risk factors" section beginning on page 7 of this prospectus.
+Shares of closed-end investment companies frequently trade at a discount to their net asset value and this may increase the risk of loss of purchasers in this offering.